Vinschers/vinschers.github.io/content/archive/optimal-transport/dynamic-ot/index.en.md

 and (CE) is a PDE known as Continuity Equation.

 This will in turn lead to an algorithm (Flow Matching) that creates pushforwards from $\alpha$ to $\beta$ that are not necessarily optimal.
-Since in generative models we usually don't care about optimality of the generative transport, this will be very useful.
+Since in generative models we usually don't care about optimality of the generation transport, this will be very useful.

 ## Dynamical Formulation